 Authorized guardians new to the district need login information.
 Please email communications or call 425-356-1215.

 School may be delayed or canceled because of weather conditions or other events.
 Bus routes may also be affected by unsafe travel conditions.
 Most of the major radio and television stations broadcast information about school closures.

 The announcement of a school closure or delay is usually made early in the morning.
 Parents will receive a phone call and email if school is closed or delayed.
-If you've signed up to receive text messages through the Blackboard Connect portal, you should also receive a text message.
+If you have a mobile phone number on file with your child's school, you should also receive a text message.

-In addition to the Parent Notification System, there are other options for receiving a text message in the event of a school closure or delay.
+In addition to the mass communication system, there are other options for receiving a text message in the event of a school closure or delay.
 When the school district announces a change in the schedule, it notifies the local TV and radio stations through a service called FlashAlert.
 You can receive a text message directly from FlashAlert whenever the school district posts a notice to that system.
 You can receive that service by signing up for FlashAlert Messenger.
 Many local TV and radio stations also offer similar services.

 Conditions could develop during the school day that may require school to be dismissed earlier than planned.
-Information about early dismissals will be provided to local radio and television stations and distributed through the school district’s automated Parent Notification System.
+Information about early dismissals will be provided to local radio and television stations and distributed through the school district’s mass communication system.
 If school is dismissed early, and transportation home is not available, a child will be released only to his or her parent or guardian or to a person previously authorized by the parent or guardian.
 We ask that parents please bring photo identification (such as a driver’s license) to ensure student safety.
 School staff will remain at the school until all students have been released.